romanav/interview_task/README.md

   "entryCount": 1
 }
 ```
 In current solution I use mongoDb as dependancy for compilation that is not best way to do that, to run unit tests we can also MOC DB too, and compile code without running mongo.
+We can do it with several libraries that we have online.
+Also adapter desing pattern can be used here to avoid dependancy on specific DB

 # Required E2E Solution
 ## System configuration
 I see the entire working system in following way:

+"Publisher" ---write---> "Kafka" <---read---- "Workers"  ----write---> "DB" <---read--- "Server" <---read----"UI"

 1) We have data publishers that write data To Kafka
 1) "Worker" micor-service pull data from Kafka, calculate Median and put it in DB
-1) To provide fast responce, high avialability it's better to use several workers
+   To provide fast responce and high avialability it's better to use several workers
-1) Server pull data data from DB for requested worker
+1) "Server" pull data data from DB for requested worker
-1) UI micro-service work directly with Server and request for relevant data for relevant worker
-1) Also we can use load balancing and utilize several "Servers" micro-services to pull data from DB to provide high avialiability
+   We can use load balancing and utilize several "Servers" micro-services to pull data from DB to provide high avialiability
+1) "UI micro-service" work directly with Server and request for relevant data for relevant worker

 ## E2E automation configuration
 1) E2E test connect to workers or mimic their behaviour and publish data to the system (we can populate data as predifined set of values stored in file or generated in random way)